uncenter/unvarify/README.md

 # `unvarify`

 > **Warning**<br>
-> Please don't acfually use this.
+> Please don't actually use this.
 Try [postcss-css-variables](https://github.com/MadLittleMods/postcss-css-variables) instead.
 > I made this tool (originally a script) to quickly unvarify a CSS file for a Codepen and kept going with it...
 I don't know why.

 A ~~simple~~ cursed tool to "unvarify" a CSS file by replacing all the variables with their values.